wribbn/code-challenges/react-native/README.md

   4. When the Like button is clicked, it should toggle an "active" state.
 It should also increment/decrement a counter that represents the total number of "likes" for the associated Product.

 ## The Rules
 This is a front-end only task, and dummy data is totally fine!
-Please send us your submission within one week.

 ## Bonuses (Boni?)
 Completely optional, but if you're feeling ambitious. ¯\\\_(ツ)_/¯